juseljuk/IBM-DBA-VA-BAW-RPA/5-Final/README.md

 ![](./images/invoke_get_token_result.png)

 If you do not see a message about successful activation, something is wrong and you need to troubleshoot.
-Otherwise you can move forward to neext step (3).
+Otherwise you can move forward to next step (3).

 > Troubleshooting

 Check these first:

 - Your virtual BAW environment is running (you can access the environment as you did in lab 3 and 4).
 - The **port number** you are using in your IBM Cloud Functions _action_ is correct (matches with the one you got from your instructor).

-When you have made the checks and found nothing to correct, please ask help from your instructor.
+When you have made the checks and found nothing to correct or after corrections you are still not able to run a successful invocation, please ask help from your instructor.

 **3.** xxx